What We Do & Why We Do It

 What: We create limitless possibilities for DAS by increasing the value of services and the agility in which those services are provided.
 We raise funds to directly benefit DAS in the four major areas outlined below.
 We reinvest funds for strategies and tactics that inspire engagement, raise awareness, and increase giving.

-Why: DAS is on track to take in 39,000+ animals in 2020, making it the third largest open intake shelter in the country.
-Despite the challenges of caring for this volume of animals, DAS is working hard to increase quality of life for shelter pets and reduce unnecessary euthanasia through its Dallas90 community engagement campaign.
-The city budget limits and constrains DAS' ability to achieve these goals so we work to provide additional resources and options.
+Why: DAS took in 39,000+ animals in 2019, making it the third largest dog/cat intake shelter in the country.
+Despite the challenges of caring for this volume of animals, DAS works hard to increase quality of life for shelter pets and reduce unnecessary euthanasia through its Dallas90 community engagement campaign.
+The city budget limits and constrains DAS' ability to achieve these goals so we fundraise to provide additional resources and options.

 The foster program is a crucial component of the Dallas90 campaign.
 To support the foster program, Friends of DAS uses donations to purchase items such as starter kits for new foster families, crates, leashes, adopt me vests, and other needed items identified by the DAS foster staff.

 GENERAL SHELTER SUPPORT

 In addition to supporting DAS through the Foster, Medical, and Enrichment programs, we provide financial assistance for other shelter needs, such as staff training, marketing for the Dallas90 campaign, and travel expenses for long distance pet transports, all of which allow DAS staff to best perform their jobs, and are critical to the overall success of the Dallas90 campaign.